Mirah Shi

 and Aaron Roth.

-My main interests lie in machine learning theory, game theory, and algorithmic fairness.
+My main interests lie in theoretical machine learning, algorithmic game theory, and online learning.

 I am generally interested in algorithmic problems related to reliable and responsible decision-making.